Payfu/fwk-mvc/README.md

 **This my personal MVC project**

-*It's less heavy than Symfony, it's not perfect, but it work well.*
+*It's less heavy than Symfony, it's not perfect, but it works well.*

 ## Composer